BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 A static system is one where the protection domains that make up the system are defined at system build time.
-Note that a static system may be composed of dynamic protection domains. **FIXME: unclear what this means.
+Note that a static system may be composed of dynamic protection domains. **FIXME[Gernot]: unclear what this means.
 I assume you mean that a PD may be created some time after sysinit, it can go away while the system continues to run, and it can be re-created.
 Correct?**